800-937-8398 Call us for a free quote Contact us

 Lifecycle

-• Worker ants produced in spring and increase in numbers up until autumn.
+• Worker ants are produced in spring and increase in numbers up until autumn.

 • Argentine ants mate in their nest so no swarming is seen.